fdazen/fda-documentation/messages_and_emails.md

 ##**Templates**

 Frontdesk Anywhere allows you to customize all communications with your guests: all templates are in a html format, and their _content_ can be easily editable!

-Be aware that the templates design have been built so to ensure they will render good when sent via emails on both computers and mobile devices.
-If you want to change the design, we do not guarantee that the template will render as good as the default ones.
+{{site.data.alerts.warning}} Be aware that the templates design have been built so to ensure they will render good when sent via emails on both computers and mobile devices.
+If you want to change the design, we do not guarantee that the template will render as good as the default ones. {{site.data.alerts.end}}

+{{site.data.alerts.note}} If your property has any inclusive tax or fee that you want to show on your Invoice tax, please contact our team at help@frontdeskanywhere.com: our team will be able to change the template for you! {{site.data.alerts.end}}

  - In the Admin Settings, click on the blue link **Templates** under section _General_: